Deterministic error bounds for kernel-based learning techniques under bounded noise: Introduction

 Exploiting machine learning techniques to model and subsequently control physical systems requires caution, especially in safety-critical applications.
-The fact that GPs provide users with not only nominal predictions, but also confidence intervals, is arguably one of the main reasons for their popularity \cite{bradford2019nonlinear,binder2019approximate,hewing2020learning}.
-This probabilistic uncertainty measure can then be used to assess the risk associated with actions, thus enabling the use of stochastic analysis techniques \cite{polymenakos2019safety,jackson2020safety}.
-If a non-probabilistic viewpoint is taken instead, it is possible to derive hard prediction-error bounds for the learned models, such that the unknown ground-truth cannot lie outside the established `prediction envelope'.
-These types of guarantees are widely known in the field of approximation theory \cite{schaback2000unified,wendland2004,fasshauer2011positive,wang2019prediction}, where authors often only consider the problem of interpolating noise-free observations.
-Whereas having access to perfect measurements might be common in domains such as computer graphics, it is definitely not the case in power networks, robotics, building automation systems, etc. Our goal herein is to extend such theory to the scenario where the designer is confronted with unknown but bounded noise, hence providing new tools for \textit{robust} safety analysis and control.
+The fact that GPs provide users with not only nominal predictions, but also confidence intervals, is arguably one of the main reasons for their popularity \citep{bradford2019nonlinear,binder2019approximate,hewing2020learning}.
+This probabilistic uncertainty measure can then be used to assess the risk associated with actions, thus enabling the use of stochastic analysis techniques \citep{polymenakos2019safety,jackson2020safety}.
+If a non-probabilistic viewpoint is taken instead, it is possible to derive hard prediction-error bounds for the learned models such that the unknown ground-truth cannot lie outside the established `prediction envelope'.
+These types of guarantees are widely known in the field of approximation theory \citep{schaback2000unified,wendland2004,fasshauer2011positive,wang2019prediction}, where authors often consider the problem of interpolating noise-free observations.
+Whereas having access to perfect measurements might be common in domains such as computer graphics, it is definitely not the case in power networks, robotics, building automation systems, etc. Our goal herein is to extend such theory to the scenario where the designer is confronted with unknown but bounded noise, hence providing new tools for deterministic safety certification and robust control.
+Besides the latter application domain, the developed theory could also be of use in branches of natural sciences where the bounded noise assumption is regarded as more adequate than the Gaussian one \citep{d2013bounded}.